samanthabotello/MEEN432Sp2024/Project2/README.md

 #### Instructions:
 Download all files and ensure they are in the same directory\
 Run the init file\
-set desire stop time for simulation\
+set desired stop time for simulation\
 run Project2_CODE.m

 ## Week 1 Feedback (3.8/5)